jxhou/ContentExplorer/design docs/Router.md

 where withRoutes() static method takes a "routes" parameter, which contains dynamic components to be navigated in Routes format.

 Check out app/routing/routing.module.ts to see how withRoutes() is invoked.
 Basically any module which want its setting component to display in settings container, just call SettingsModule.withRoutes(), which in turn call Angular's provideRoutes() to declare entryComponents and add routes to router configuration as discussed above.
+However the default Angular's provideRoutes() requires a configuration with full path of route, which is against the design goal of decoupled and plugin fashion.

 The point here is to show how to use provideRoutes() to dynamic register routing components.

 ### implementation 2:
-The current implementation separates the entryComponents and router configuration registration.
+The current implementation separates the entryComponents and router configuration registration, which allows passed in "routes" as relative route path without parent information.

 The SettingsModule
 src/app/settings/settings.module.ts